-This week we’re talking about virtual Floortime coaching for caregivers, using the Interdisciplinary Council on Development and Learning‘s 12-week virtual home program as an example.
+This week we’re talking about virtual Floortime coaching for caregivers, using the International Council on Development and Learning‘s 12-week virtual home program as an example.
 We will discuss the program where caregivers meet weekly with a Floortime coach in applying the Developmental, Individual differences, Relationship-based (DIR) Model at home.
 At the end of the podcast, a parent joins us to discuss her experience with the program.
 Stephanie Peters and Gretchen Kamke are both Occupational Therapists, and Colette Ryan is an infant mental health specialist and a doctoral student in Fielding University’s Infant and Early Childhood Development program.
 All three are DIR Expert Training Leaders and all four of us are parent coaches in ICDL’s DIR Home Program.
 Let’s dive in!

 Virtual Floortime Coaching for Parents